VictoriaChoy/victoriachoy.github.io/README.md

 2.3.1 Picture Book Projects

 The book is about a birthday party from _Oxford Reading Tree_ with an ort program to operate on the computer.
-Apart from using the interactive white board with the program, we used the project-based approach to engage early learners based on different teacher strengths.
+Apart from using the interactive white board with the program, we used the **project-based** approach to engage early learners based on teachers' different strengths.
 The idea of mango slices arranged in the shape of a birthday cake with letter-shaped biscuits was co-deveoped by the team.
 The white board decorated with balloons and laminated letter cards served as a setting for early learners to put on a puppet show in the same theme.
 Multiple projects were initiated by different teachers.
 Their ideas were also great inspirations for me.
-I believed the achievements by teamwork had a significant advantage over those by individuals.
+I believed the achievements by **teamwork** had a significant advantage over those by individuals.

 ![birthday](https://user-images.githubusercontent.com/109213222/179357622-c09abe75-21f0-4957-8420-de2d79a95d84.JPG)